matin/garth/README.md

 tools like Cloudscraper.
 Garth, in comparison:

 1. Uses OAuth1 and OAuth2 token authentication after initial login
-1. OAuth1 tokens survive for a year
+1. OAuth1 token survive for a year
 1. Supports MFA
 1. Auto-refresh of OAuth2 token when expired
 1. Works on Google Colab